olga-clarifai/oh_my_zsh/README.md

 ### Additional settings

 Current installation offers only basic Oh My Zsh functionalities.
-For additional features, please check `.zshrc.pre-oh-my-zsh` file in your home directory.
+For additional features, please check `.zshrc.oh-my-zsh` file in your home directory.
 Desired variables have to be added to your `.zshrc` file right after other Oh My Zsh variables.

 ## References